CollaboRateMgmt/CollaboRate/README.md

 # What is CollaboRate?

-CollaboRate is a software engineering and management process that provides the following solutions to the corresponding issues:
+CollaboRate is a software engineering and management process that aims to solve the following problems:

 |Problem|Solution|
 |-------|-------------------|